percona/everest-doc/docs/upgrade_operators.md

 ??? example "Example"

-    In the upcoming scenario, we are going to upgrade the PXC operator.
+    In the upcoming scenario, we are going to upgrade the PXC operator to version 1.14.0.
     {.power-number}

     1. On the **Namespaces** tab, click on the namespace `n1` and check for any pending **Actions**.